Jason-G-M/DGT/Introduction.md

-## Introduction
+# 1. Introduction

-### Dependency Graph Tool
 Dependency Graph Tool (DGT) is designed to analyze and display the overall information of APIs' compatibility for .Net Core of different processes/builds in Substrate assemblies.

 The main functionalities of the tool contain:
 - Management
-1. View the number of compatible and incompatible assemblies. (e.g. Repo and NuGet compatibility.)
+  - View the number of compatible and incompatible assemblies. (e.g. Repo and NuGet compatibility.)
-2. Track the progress of adapting incompatible assemblies to compatible ones.
+  - Track the progress of adapting incompatible assemblies to compatible ones.
 - Analysis
-1. Analyze the level relationship of assemblies/types. (e.g. paths from a process to an assembly, or paths from one assembly to another.)
+  - Analyze the level relationship of assemblies/types. (e.g. paths from a process to an assembly, or paths from one assembly to another.)
 - Monitoring
-1. Monitor the trend of changes in dependencies.
+  - Monitor the trend of changes in dependencies.
-2. Detect the changes in the dependencies of assemblies and the dependency tree.
+  - Detect the changes in the dependencies of assemblies and the dependency tree.

-### Architecture
+## Architecture
 DGT service consists of four processes and is supported by two databases.

-#### Processes
+### Processes
 - Scan Tool
-1. Scan assemblies' information.
+  - Scan assemblies' information.
--Build Graph Tool
+- Build Graph Tool
-1. Build dependency graphs and import them to the Neo4j database.
+  - Build dependency graphs and import them to the Neo4j database.
-2. Analyze relationships between assemblies.
+  - Analyze relationships between assemblies.
 - Web API
-1. Querry data from databases.
+  - Querry data from databases.
-2. Delivery data to the front end.
+  - Delivery data to the front end.
 - Front End
-1. Present data.
+  - Present data.

-#### Databases
+### Databases
 - SQL DB
-1. Store configuration
+  - Store configuration
 - Neo4j
-1. Store graph data
+  - Store graph data

-## Startup
+# 2. Startup
 The Dependency Graph Tool (DGT) depends on SQL Server, Neo4j, JRE, .Net Core 3.1, Node.js, npm packages, and API Port.
 Please finish the installation and configuration before starting the DGT.

-### Neo4j
+## 2.1 Neo4j

-#### Neo4j Installation
+### 2.1.1 Neo4j Installation
 Visit the official website and download [Windows Neo4j Community Edition 3.5.21](https://neo4j.com/download-thanks/?edition=community&release=3.5.21&flavour=winzip&_ga=2.176909797.114973728.1598256184-1237716368.1595239954&_gac=1.195112414.1595902492.CjwKCAjw9vn4BRBaEiwAh0muDCf_xYI1PeoiFtSlHOCWO_yWQkg7QwJMjmjo0Rm-wYihI7v0nc2QMhoCSBMQAvD_BwE).

-#### Neo4j Configuration
+### 2.1.2 Neo4j Configuration
 ##### Run Neo4j
 ###### Run as a Windows Service
 Open Command Prompt and direct into Neo4j 3.5.21 file path.